puff-dayo/Chromium-Media-Player/README.md

 ## How to Use

 Simply download the `ChromiumMediaPlayer.exe` from Release, and run it to configure.
+Install the extension aforementioned.
 (Set the browser path manually for other Chromium browsers.
 (Only tested on Windows 11 21H2, Chrome 120))

 Press Win+Alt+B to enable Windows HDR, and adjust SDR brightness in Windows' Display Settings.